kdave/btrfs-progs/Documentation/ch-mount-options.rst

         option will not lead to filesystem corruption as the pending blocks are supposed to make it to the permanent storage.

-check_int, check_int_data, check_int_print_mask=<value>
-        (since: 3.0, default: off)

-        These debugging options control the behavior of the integrity checking module (the BTRFS_FS_CHECK_INTEGRITY config option required).
-The main goal is to verify that all blocks from a given transaction period are properly linked.

-        *check_int* enables the integrity checker module, which examines all block write requests to ensure on-disk consistency, at a large memory and CPU cost.

-        *check_int_data* includes extent data in the integrity checks, and implies the *check_int* option.

-        *check_int_print_mask* takes a bitmask of BTRFSIC_PRINT_MASK_* values as defined in *fs/btrfs/check-integrity.c*, to control the integrity checker module behavior.

-        See comments at the top of *fs/btrfs/check-integrity.c* for more information.

 clear_cache
         Force clearing and rebuilding of the free space cache if something has gone wrong.